mattgoucher/Instablam/README.markdown

 	* After that limit is hit, Instagram will send back an error
 * In the near future, support for Implicit authentication will be added as an option
 	* This allows for many more ways to use the API

+#### License
+Instablam by Matt Goucher is licensed under a Creative Commons Attribution 3.0 Unported License.